-The project's implementation will not require deep foundations since the underlying fill soils will be removed and the height of the proposed buildings will be limited.
-The new building would be constructed over a shallow foundation that will extend no more than three to four feet below ground surface (bgs).
+The project's implementation will not require deep foundations since no new buildings would be constructed and the only new construction would be sidewalks, landscaping area, and a block wall.
 The use of shallow foundations precludes the use of pile drivers or any auger type equipment.
 However, other vibration generating equipment may be used on-site during construction.
 As stated above, the project will require the use of excavators, loaders, bulldozers, and haul trucks.

 Once operational, the proposed project would not generate excessive ground-borne noise because the project will not require the use of equipment capable of creating ground-borne noise.
-The building would be used as an office and warehouse.
 The project will be required to adhere to all pertinent City noise control regulations.
 In addition, the cumulative traffic associated with the proposed project will not be great enough to result in a measurable or perceptible increase in traffic noise (it typically requires a doubling of traffic volumes to increase the ambient noise levels to 3.0 dBA or greater).
 As a result, the impacts would be less than significant.